MGorin84/ASSIGNMENT1/README.md

 There is one test method created for `birth_certificate` class method.
 It is designed to check if the method creates a new file with the name of the toy, initialized in a class.

 In order for the test method to work, a `test_toy` is initialized in it.

 The test method calls `birth_certificate` on `test_toy` and then checks if the text file with a given name exists

+The test was run a few times during the development.
+Passed each time